 The friend of a friend in question was Jane Russ, the writer and editor of this enchanting tome.
 You can get your copy here.

 The friend was Dru Marland, of course.
-She has a poem in the book too, alongside owl-themed leatherwork by the wonderful women of Skyravenwolf, Chris and Jinny.
+She has a poem in the book too, alongside owl-themed leatherwork by the wonderful women of Skyravenwolf, Chris Palmer and Jinny Peberday.

 In fact, there's lots of gorgeous artwork in it, by Catherine Russ, Tamsin Abbot, Hannah Willow, Jenny Steer, Jen Heart, Jackie Morris, who retells the story of Blodeuwedd, and more.